avvero/devirium/2022/2022-12/Don’t be yes man.md

 • the status quo
 • the direction of the team

-I don't want to hire mindless robots, but people who I can trust to get the right job done
+I don't want to hire mindless robots, but people who I can trust to get the right job done.

 #development #culture
-#draft